 This type of cancer can also affect your cartilage which acts as a lid for your windpipe.
 Another type of throat cancer-Tonsil cancer, affects the tonsils that are located behind your throat.

-The best way to fight any kind of deadly disease is by catching it in the early stages when it is more likely to be treated.
+The best way to fight any deadly disease is by catching it early when it is more likely to be treated.

-Throat cancer can progress rapidly, that is why treating it early on can increase the survival chances.
+Throat cancer can progress rapidly; that is why treating it early on can increase the survival chances.
 The issue is that with most types of cancers, there are very mild symptoms in the beginning.
-A trip to a doctor should be your priority is you observe any of the following ten signs of throat cancer.
+A trip to a doctor should be your priority if you observe any of the following ten signs of throat cancer.

 1. Difficulty in swallowing